Rodney Parade: 2012 Newport County relocation

+2017 Welsh Rugby Union ownership

-In March 2017, sale of the ground to the Welsh Rugby Union was agreed following a vote of Newport RFC shareholders.
+In March 2017, the sale of the ground to the Welsh Rugby Union was agreed following a vote of Newport RFC shareholders.
 The takeover was completed on 27 June 2017 and work started to install a hybrid grass pitch for the 2017–18 rugby and football season.

+In 2018 the record attendance for a Newport County match at Rodney Parade was set at 9,836 against Tottenham Hotspur in the FA cup fourth round.

 In August 2020 the memorial gates, on the corner of Rodney and Grafton Roads, were given Grade II listed building status.
-They were erected in 1923-24 to commemorate members of Newport Athletic Club who were killed in the First World War.
+They were erected in 1923–24 to commemorate members of Newport Athletic Club who were killed in the First World War.
 The gates are made of steel and the gate piers of Portland stone.
 Each pier is faced with a bronze panel inscribed with the names of the dead.

 In March 2021 Newport County were permitted by the EFL to move two home matches to Cardiff City Stadium due to the poor condition of the Rodney Parade pitch.
 The Dragons also switched three home matches to the Millennium Stadium, Cardiff.
 Scheduled pitch maintenance had been cancelled in Summer 2020 by the ground owners WRU due to the COVID-19 pandemic in the United Kingdom.
 The pitch and drainage redevelopment including a hybrid grass surface was completed in August 2021.

-In October 2021 Newport RFC relocated their home matches to Newport Stadium whilst agreeing with the WRU to play two matches per season at Rodney Parade.
-In May 2022 Rodney Parade ground staff were presented with the Best Pitch in EFL League Two award for the 2021-22 football season.
+In October 2021 Newport RFC relocated their home matches from Rodney Parade to Newport Stadium whilst agreeing with the WRU to play two matches per season at Rodney Parade.
+In May 2022 Rodney Parade ground staff were presented with the Best Pitch in EFL League Two award for the 2021–22 football season and the 2022–23 football season.

+2023 Private ownership

+In June 2023 a consortium headed by former Just Eat CEO and current Dragons chairman David Buttress bought the Rodney Parade site and the Dragons rugby union team from the Welsh Rugby Union.